SOCIAL ENTREPRENEURSHIP AND SOCIAL ENTERPRISE - 2022/3

 Thus, the summative assessment for this module consists of:

 - An individual Assessment (30% weighting)

 Formative assessment and feedback

-- Recognise the choices and pathways in entrepreneurship and the benefits and challenges of each pathway
+- ¿ Critically assess and evaluate the choices and pathways in entrepreneurship and the benefits and challenges of each pathway

 |002||Describe the importance and impact of entrepreneurial ventures for the economy, organisations and society||KC|